philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the Well class

-For detailed insights into the well component, refer to :ref:`py_champ_entities_well`.
+For detailed insights into the well component, refer to :ref:`py_champ_components_well`.

 4. Finance Component
 ------------------